Signs of Mold Growth on Basement Walls

 • Growth spreading outward from the floor-wall joint

-This pattern is strongly associated with water seepage and hydrostatic pressure pushing moisture inward.
+This pattern is strongly associated with seepage or soil moisture pushing inward near the base of the wall.
 If you see mold concentrated in this area, it often connects to broader moisture issues discussed in why basement walls leak during rain.

 Peeling Paint or Bubbling Coatings